-- S1.32 Location of Critical Facilities.
-Locate critical facilities, e.g., hospitals, schools, Emergency Operations Center (E.O.C.), etc., to minimize impacts from hazards. - S1.33 Continued Functioning of Utilities and Critical Use Facilities (Essessial Service Buildings).
-Encourage local public utilities and service providers to locate and design facilities and systems to ensure continued service in emergency conditions. - S1.34 Disaster Preparedness Planning.
+- S1.33 Location of Critical Facilities.
+Locate critical facilities (e.g., hospitals, schools, Emergency Operations Center (E.O.C.)) to minimize impacts from hazards. - S1.34 Continued Functioning of Utilities and Critical Use Facilities (Essential Service Buildings).
+Encourage local public utilities and service providers to locate and design facilities and systems to ensure continued service in emergency conditions.
+Maintain structural and operational integrity of essential public facilities during flooding and other emergency conditions. - S1.35 Disaster Preparedness Planning.
 Ensure disaster preparedness in cooperation with other public agencies and appropriate public-interest organizations.
-Expand abilities of residents to assist in local responses to disasters.
-Ensure adequate resources, facilities, and other support for emergency response equitably throughout the City.

-- S1.35 Community Preparedness.
-Encourage improved safety programs for schools, institutions and industries to promote greater public awareness of all types of hazards and appropriate responses and support the San Mateo County Office of Emergency Services' program on emergency preparedness. - S1.36 Emergency Notification System.
-Continue to support and improve on the Emergency Notification System for disaster information release in emergencies. - S1.37 Emergency Connectors and Evacuation Routes.
-Maintain a system of emergency connectors and evacuation routes as part of the City's disaster planning. - S1.38 Emergency Vehicle Access.
-Require that all private roads be designed to allow access for emergency vehicles as a prerequisite to the granting of permits and approvals for construction. - S1.39 Emergency Preparedness for Sensitive Populations.
-Review and improve disaster response capabilities, recovery operations and evacuation planning for sensitive populations in the event of earthquake or other disasters.
+Encourage and support residents to organize in volunteer response groups AND collaborate with all related Public Safety Agencies for a coordinated response. - S1.36 Community Preparedness.
+Encourage improved safety programs for schools, institutions, and industries to promote greater public awareness of all types of hazards and appropriate responses and support the San Mateo County Office of Emergency Services' program on emergency preparedness. - S1.37 Emergency Notification System.
+Continue to support and improve on the Emergency Notification System for disaster information release in emergencies.
+Maintain official communication updates to the city website and communication outlets (e.g., SMC Alerts and social media channels). - S1.338 Emergency Connectors and Evacuation Routes.
+Maintain a system of emergency connectors and evacuation routes as part of the City's disaster planning. - S1.39 Emergency Vehicle Access.
+Require that all private roads be designed to allow access for emergency vehicles as a prerequisite to the granting of permits and approvals for construction. - S1.40 Public Health.
+Collaborate with county health services (and other health services as appropriate) on communication and mitigation/adaptation strategies during public health crises, such as communicable and infectious diseases. - S1.41 Heat Adaptation.
+Support strategies to help reduce the heat island effect and minimize its effect on the Menlo Park community.